Fundamentals of Grounding and Safety: Protecting People and Equipment

-When it comes to electrical grounding, many strategies are employed to accomplish different tasks.
-One of the main reasons for grounding equipment is for the safety of users and equipment while maintaining strict adherence to regulations.
+Electrical grounding is used to accomplish several different tasks, but none more important than for the safety of users and equipment while maintaining strict adherence to regulations.

 Grounding for Personnel Safety

-For obvious reasons, safety is near the top of the priority list — not only does personal injury affect the user, but it can also lead to expensive downtime and liability.
+For obvious reasons, safety is at the top of the priority list.
+Not only does personal injury affect the user (that’s the main emphasis), but it can also lead to expensive downtime and liability (which is also a major incentive for companies).
 These consequences are to be avoided at all costs.

 When something breaks on a machine, we usually look for the most likely point of failure first.
-Often, that happens anywhere that wire connections are established — perhaps wire nuts, terminal blocks, screw-down distribution blocks, or even points where wires flex and might break on a regular basis.
-There can be numerous other ways in which the wires come disconnected.
+Often, that happens anywhere that wire connections are established: wire nuts, terminal blocks, screw-down distribution blocks, etc.

-If they come loose and happen to touch the metal casing of an enclosure or the frame of the machine, it can present a dangerous situation.
-The next person to touch that metal frame who also happens to be touching any nearby metallic object may feel a transfer of current.
+If one of these powered wires comes loose and touches the metal casing of an enclosure or the frame of the machine, it can present a dangerous situation.
+A technician will arrive to troubleshoot the machine and open the cabinet.
+If they also happen to be touching any nearby metallic object, they may feel a shock with a transfer of current, or worse.
+Wet environments greatly increase the risk by providing many conductive paths to nearby grounded sources.

-Even with the huge skin resistance of a person, this current may be fatal.
+Even with a person's high skin resistance, this current may be fatal.
 This is why these safety aspects are much more serious for higher voltage systems, including household 120V, but especially three-phase and higher voltage systems.

-If each of those metallic objects is interconnected with a vast network of wires, then any powered wires that might come loose will touch metal and complete a circuit back to the ground network.
-Since ground is required to be very low resistance, the current in this ground fault will be enormous, tripping any breaker or breaking any fuse almost immediately, which is the whole point of the protection devices.
+If each of those metallic objects is interconnected with a vast network of wires, then any powered wires that might come loose will touch metal and instantly complete a circuit back to the ground network.
+Since ground is a very low-resistance circuit, the current in this ground fault will be enormous, tripping any breaker or breaking any fuse almost immediately, which is the whole point of the protection devices.

 Equipment Safety and Reliability

-Another critical reason for grounding equipment is so equipment operates more reliably.
-In some rare cases, a transient voltage may be present on a wire near a machine.
-This may come from a nearby inductive being turned on and off, like a huge motor starting up, or it might be from a natural event like a lightning strike.
+Another reason for grounding equipment is for reliable operation.
+In some rare cases, a transient voltage may exist on a wire near a machine.
+This may come from a nearby inductive device being turned on and off, like a motor starting up, or it might be from a natural event like a lightning strike.

-The reason we call it ‘grounding’, or ‘earthing’ - a long bar is driven into the ground near the power entrance to a building, keeping all equipment in all facilities at the same potential level.
+Figure 2.
+The reason we call it ‘grounding’, or ‘earthing’ - an electrical grounding rod is driven into the earth near the power entrance to a building, keeping all equipment in all facilities at the same potential level.

-If a wire inside the facility experiences that voltage spike, it will cause excessive current to travel down the wire and complete the nearest circuit it can find.
-If the system is properly grounded, it is likely to find a couple of mutually grounded points nearby in both directions, drive current for a short moment in a small loop, and then return to normal.
+If a wire inside the facility receives that voltage spike, it will cause excessive current to travel down the wire and complete the nearest circuit it can find.
+If the system is properly grounded through a post into the earth, there will be a brief spike of current in a loop before reaching any equipment, and then return to normal without passing through sensitive devices downstream.

 However, if the system is not grounded properly, the nearest path for circuit completion may be through a small printed circuit board (PCB) or controller of a machine, possibly arcing across small traces and control components.